AkramGalal/on-prem-to-aws-iaas-microservices-app-migration/README.md

 | Cache           | Memcached               | Amazon EC2 |
 | Database        | MariaDB                 | Amazon EC2  |

-Each service is hosted on its own EC2 instance for scalability.
+Each service is hosted on a separate EC2 instance for scalability.
 Security groups are configured to allow only the required ports between services.

 ## Setup and Service Deployment
   - Provision separate EC2 instances for each microservice.